By Craig Neil

-The best places to visit in Scotland in summer
+The best Scottish attractions to visit in summer

 Scotland is experiencing a surge in summer visitor numbers that is unprecedented anywhere else in Europe.